-ARCore (Android) has alpha-quality support.
+ARCore (Android) has alpha-quality support on request.
 Not all smartphones will support ARCore - download a test AR app from the Play Store if unsure.
 Bluetooth LE support is also required.

-Microsoft HoloLens (first-generation) has alpha-quality support.
+Microsoft HoloLens (first-generation) has alpha-quality support on request.
 Compatibility with the second-generation HoloLens is assumed to be possible - to be confirmed after full specifications are announced.

 Screen-free use cases currently require a mobile device running a Unity app.

 LITHO has primarily been developed and tested using Unity 2018.2 and iPhone X.